 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Casablanca air is currently 0 times above WHO exposure recommendation
+PM2.5 concentration in Casablanca air currently meets the WHO annual air quality guideline value

 Interested in hourly forecast?
 Get the app